Insights

 The performance data quoted represents past performance and is no guarantee of future results.
 Investment return and principal value of an investment will fluctuate so that an investor’s shares, when redeemed, may be worth more or less than their original cost.
 Current performance may be lower or higher than the performance data quoted.
 For the most recent month-end performance, please call 214-253-6600.

-Please see the link to standard performance for the River Canyon Total Return Bond Fund: https://rivercanyonfunds.com/total-return-bond/
+Please see the link to standard performance and 30-day SEC yield for the River Canyon Total Return Bond Fund: https://rivercanyonfunds.com/total-return-bond/

 Any investment in the fund involves significant risk, including the risk of loss of all or a portion of your investment.
 Certain information contained herein constitutes “forward-looking statements”, which can be identified by the use of forward-looking terminology such as “may,” “will,” “should,” “expect,” “anticipate,” “target,” “project,” “estimate,” “intend,” “continue,” or “believe,” or the negatives thereof, or other variations thereon, or comparable terminology.
 Due to various risks and uncertainties, actual events or results, or the actual performance of an individual investment, an asset class or the fund may differ materially from those reflected or contemplated in such forward-looking statements.
 Past performance is not indicative of future results.
 It is important to note that the fund is not guaranteed by the U.S. Government.
 Fixed income investments involve interest rate risk, issuer credit risk, prepayment risk, duration risk, price volatility risk, and risk of default.
 Funds investing in bonds can lose their value as interest rates rise, and investors participating in such funds can suffer a partial or total loss of their principal.
 More details regarding these risks are contained in the fund’s prospectus and statement of additional information.
 Mortgage Backed Securities (“MBS”) and other asset-backed securities involve risks that are different from or more acute than risks associated with other types of debt instruments.
 For example, rising interest rates tend to extend the duration of fixed-rate Mortgage Backed Securities, making them more sensitive to changes in interest rates and causing funds investing in such securities (such as this fund) to exhibit additional volatility.
 Conversely, declining interest rates may cause borrowers to pay off their mortgages sooner than expected, thereby reducing returns because the fund may be required to reinvest the return of borrower principal at the lower prevailing interest rate.
 Mortgage Backed Securities related to floating rate loans may exhibit greater price volatility than a fixed rate obligation of similar credit quality.
 With respect to non-agency Mortgage Backed Securities, there are no direct or indirect government or agency guarantees of payments in pools created by non-governmental issuers.
 Non-agency Mortgage Backed Securities also are not subject to the same underwriting requirements for the underlying mortgages that are applicable to those mortgage-related securities that have a government or government-sponsored entity guarantee.